InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Methodology

 \subsection{Problem Statement}

-Our work involves a mobile manipulator interacting with non-expert users to perform a human request. \textit{InteLiPlan} shares the same set of skills with the motion planner, which includes one-step actions like \textit{go()}, \textit{pick()}, \textit{place()}, \textit{open()}, \textit{close()}, \textit{search()}, \textit{turn()}.
-During operation, the robot receives input from the user $U$, which is a request for the first input, or guidance for recovery.
+Our work involves a mobile manipulator interacting with non-expert users to perform a human request. \textit{InteLiPlan} shares the same set of skills with the motion planner, including action primitives such as \textit{go}, \textit{pick}, \textit{place}, \textit{open}, \textit{close}, \textit{search}, and \textit{turn}.
+At runtime, the planner outputs an action sequence $A=(a_0, a_1, a_2, ...)$, where $a_i$ is an action from the shared skillset.
+During operation, the robot receives textual inputs $T$ from a human user, which is a request at first, or guidance for recovery.
 The centralized planner, \textit{InteLiPlan}, takes in the user input and the internal vision and motion verification functions, in order to generate a feasible plan.
-If a plan is found, the sequence of actions will be executed from a predefined skill library.
+If a plan is found, the sequence of actions will be executed on the robot.
 If a failure is detected, the robot will notify the reason and ask for human instruction.

-The robot obtains environmental information from a vision module, a state-of-the-art object detection model, processing input from the onboard RGB-D camera.
+The robot obtains environmental information from a vision module, processing input from the onboard RGB-D camera.
 The visual detection is represented as $O$.
-The motion verification module assesses the feasibility score $F$ of the action during planning.

-The result is \textit{InteLiPlan}, a real-time onboard LLM-based planner, with the ability to interact with humans in natural language and replan upon guidance.
+The motion verification module assesses the feasibility score of the action during planning.
+The framework assumes standard robot prerequisites including an environment map, skill primitives, and an object detector.
+In this setting, we define \textit{InteLiPlan} as a real-time onboard LLM-based planner, with the ability to interact with humans in natural language and replan upon guidance.
 We evaluate \textit{InteLiPlan} on domestic tasks, aiming at a human-centric and interpretable framework.